anebz/cloud/Accreditations/aws_developer_associate.md

 With X-Ray sampling, you can control the amount of data that you record, and modify sampling behavior on the fly without modifying or redeploying your code.

+In order for X-Ray to work in an EC2 instance, the daemon must be installed, and the instance role needs xray:PutTraceSegments and xray:PutTelemetryRecords permissions.

+If no data is available, check that the IAM role exists, to give X-Ray permissions to users and compute resources.

 ## Networking

 ### Elastic load balancer